MaskingTechnology/jitar-plugins/README.md

 # Jitar Plugins

-TypeScript packages with plugins for the [Jitar](https://github.com/MaskingTechnology/jitar) runtime, addressing common concerns implemented by [TheShelf](https://github.com/MaskingTechnology/theshelf).
+TypeScript packages with plugins for the [Jitar](https://github.com/MaskingTechnology/jitar) runtime.

 **NOTE**: This project is derived from an internal project and is still in a very early stage.